sylvainbannier/angular-mock-promises/README.md

 angular-mock-promises
 =====================

-Promise mocking for angular with jasmine.
+Promise and resources mocking for angular with jasmine.

 # Install with bower